DeelipSinghRathore/Educational-Website/README.md

 # Eduicational-Website
-This is an eduicational website which is fullyresponsive, which make the help student to study in pandemic
+This is an eduicational website which is fullyresponsive, which help student to study with more interative learning.